gretel/dynamo-autoscale/README.md

 [Pony](https://github.com/benprew/pony)  is used internally.
 This part of the configuration just gets passed to Pony.
 Check out the documentation for more details on the options it supports.

+## Graphing

+In contrast to the upstream version this fork has graphing disabled for now due to concerns in terms of robustness.
+You can create graphs using the JSON data.
+Please see info on `SIGUSR1` and `SIGUSR2` above.

 # Developers / Tooling

 Everything below this part of the README is intended for people that want to work on the dynamo-autoscale codebase or use the internal tools that we use for testing new rulesets.